GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 * **Website performance**: [user-centric metrics](/user-centric-performance-metrics) (Are your checkout pages slow to load and, if so—what's the cause?).

-Page analytics, interaction analytics and real user performance measurement become especially valuable when combined with server logs, conversion data and A/B testing, enabling you to answer questions such as whether discount codes increase revenue, or whether a change in form layout improves conversions.
+Page analytics, interaction analytics, and real user performance measurement become especially valuable when combined with server logs, conversion data, and A/B testing, enabling you to answer questions such as whether discount codes increase revenue, or whether a change in form layout improves conversions.